 § 52-30.1.
 Definition.
 For purposes of this chapter, unless the context requires a different meaning, "bias-based profiling" means actions of a law-enforcement officer that are based solely on the real or perceived race, ethnicity, age, gender, or any combination thereof, or other noncriminal characteristics of an individual, except when such characteristics are used in combination with other identifying factors in seeking to apprehend a suspect who matches a specific description.

 Additional Stop Data

 The following data is collected per stop and may not be directly related to the driver's demographic information.
 Persons searched reflects any person searched during the stop to included driver or passenger.
 Additional arrests reflects arrests of other persons, not including the driver.

 In addition to demographic data, the highest charged statute code is collected, but not displayed.
 This data can be retrieved by downloading the source data.

 Data is subject to review and updates will be made on a quarterly basis in order to address missing data, correct reporting errors, and post newly submitted data.
 As such, any analysis or conclusions would be subject to these changes.
 In addition to updates, other factors involving investigatory stop data such as population, population density, COVID-19 restrictions, and the presence or absence of major thoroughfares affect analysis of data.
 Agencies not available in the drop down selection have not submitted data or did not perform any investigatory stops for the reporting period.

-For questions regarding the collection of the data, please view the Virginia Department of State Police, Criminal Justice Information Systems, Uniform Crime Reporting (UCR) website here: VSP CJIS UCR or contact Ms. Keon Turner, UCR Manager at Keon.Turner@vsp.virginia.gov or Ms. Angela Kepus, Community Policing Administrator at Angela.Kepus@vsp.virginia.gov.
+For questions regarding the collection of the data, please view the Virginia Department of State Police, Criminal Justice Information Systems, Data Analysis & Reporting Team (DART) website here: VSP CJIS DART or contact Ms. Keon Turner, DART Manager at Keon.Turner@vsp.virginia.gov or Ms. Angela Kepus, Community Policing Administrator at Angela.Kepus@vsp.virginia.gov.